Authenticating the internet from end-to-end.

 - Registrars by allowing them to offer domain signing services to their customers.

-- ISPs by increasing the security of the data returned to their customers.
+- ISPs by enhancing the security of the data returned to their customers.

-- Users by protecting them from DNS vulnerabilities such as cache poisoning and man-in-the-middle attacks.
+- Users by guarding them from DNS vulnerabilities such as cache poisoning and "man-in-the-middle" attacks.

-In DNSSEC, each zone has a public/private key pair.
+In DNSSEC, each zone has at least one public/private key pair.
 The zone's public key is published using DNS, while the zone's private key is kept safe and ideally stored offline.
 A zone's private key signs individual DNS data in that zone, creating digital signatures that are also published with DNS.
 DNSSEC uses a rigid trust model, and this chain of trust flows from parent zone to child zone.
-Higher-level (parent) zones sign—or vouch for—the public keys of lower-level (child) zones.
-The authoritative name servers for these zones may be managed by registrars, ISPs, web hosting companies, or website operators (registrants) themselves.
+Higher-level (parent) zones sign the public keys of lower-level (child) zones.
+The authoritative name servers for these zones may be managed by registrars, ISPs, hosting/cloud providers or registrants.

-When an end user wants to access a website, a stub resolver within the user's operating system requests the domain name record from a recursive name server, located at an ISP.
-After the server requests this record, it also requests the DNSSEC key associated with the zone.
-This key allows the server to verify that the information it receives is identical to the record on the authoritative name server.
+When an end user wants to access an internet resource, a stub resolver within the user's operating system requests the domain name record from a recursive name server, often located at an ISP or within an enterprise network.
+If the requested information is not currently cached, the recursive name server makes the request to the appropriate authoritative name server.
+After the server requests this record, it also requests the DNSSEC public key associated with the zone.
+This key allows the recursive server to verify that the information it receives is identical to the record on the authoritative name server.

 In July 2010, Verisign—working with the Internet Assigned Numbers Authority (IANA) and the U.S. Department of Commerce (DoC)—completed deployment of DNSSEC in the root zone (the starting point of the DNS hierarchy).
 Verisign also enabled DNSSEC on .edu in July 2010 in collaboration with EDUCAUSE and the DoC on .net in December 2010, and on .com in March 2011.

-The internet root zone, top-level domains (TLDs) such as .gov, .org, .museum, and a number of country code TLDs (ccTLDs), have signed the zones that they manage.
-Other TLDs such as .edu, .net, and .com implemented DNSSEC in 2010 and 2011.
+The internet root zone, TLDs such as .gov, .org, .museum, and a number of country-code TLDs (ccTLDs), have signed the zones that they manage.
+Other TLDs such as .edu, .net and .com implemented DNSSEC in 2010 and 2011.
 These TLDs have started accepting second-level DNSSEC-signed domain names.
-Large ISPs such as Comcast activated validation on the recursive name servers that answer user queries, and some registrars have included DNSSEC implementation on their roadmaps.
-In addition, the Internet Corporation for Assigned Names and Numbers (ICANN) has opened applications for new TLDs, and it is likely that plans for DNSSEC implementation will be a requirement for acceptance of a new TLD request.
+Large ISPs such as Comcast, and public recursive resolvers from Verisign, Google, Quad9 and Cloudflare have validation for their users.
+Additionally, some registrars have included DNSSEC implementation in their security solutions.
+In addition, the Internet Corporation for Assigned Names and Numbers (ICANN) has required that registry operators implement DNSSEC for all new generic TLDs.

 Although both DNSSEC and SSL rely on public key cryptography, they each perform very different functions that complement, rather than replace, one another.